liferay/liferay-docs/developer/frameworks/articles/99-headless-apis/08-api-formats.markdown

 | application/json | [application/json](https://www.iana.org/assignments/media-types/application/json) |
 | application/xml | [application/xml](https://www.iana.org/assignments/media-types/application/xml) |

-When you send a request without specifying the hypermedia format, the server responds with the default JSON.
+When you send a request without specifying the API format, the server responds with the default JSON.
 For example, here's such a request for a list of
 folder: